humberto1212/LandingPage/README.md

 # Landing page

-This Landingpage contains some of the logos I have designed for some clients.
+This landing page contains some of the logos I have designed for some clients.

 ## Specifications